Predestination in Islam: Predestination and free will

-An example of how these categorizations help clear the idea of destiny is as follows: It is possible that Allah sends a daily/yearly decree dictating that a person will make a profit.
-However, due to that person's good deeds (for instance, fulfilling the ties of kinship [being good to your relatives and maintaining the relationship]), Allah sends another decree increasing that person's profit.
-The reversal of the two decrees is all within Allah's knowledge and is recorded in the Preserved Tablet.
-The person himself knows nothing of his own destiny or of Allah's decrees, but what he does know is that if he performs certain good deeds, then He will increase his profit (as in the example above) more than if he does not do that deed.

 Shi'a view

 Shi'i Twelvers, along with other Shia sects, such as the Zaydis, reject predestination.
+At least one Shi'i scholar (Naser Makarem Shirazi) argues "belief in predestination is a denial of justice".
 This belief is further emphasized by the Shia concept of Bada', which states that God has not set a definite course for human history.
 Instead, God may alter the course of human history as God sees fit.

 However, according to Encyclopedia.com (drawing from W. Montgomery Watt and Asma Afsaruddin), contemporary Imāmīs, aka Twelver Shi'a, "in general, subscribe to the doctrine of divine determination with a nod in the direction of free will; Ismāʿīlī views are not dissimilar.
 The Zaydī Shīʿī are closer to the Muʿtazilah in their views".